mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is characteristic function?

 A characteristic function completely defines a probability distribution.
 Completely defining a probability distribution involves defining a complex function (a mix of real numbers and imaginary numbers).
-It is very similar to moment generating function.
-The characteristic function has one big advantage, is that it always exists — even when there is no moment generating function.
+It is very similar to moment generating function. **The characteristic function has one big advantage, that it always exists — even when there is no moment generating function**.

 There are random variables for which the moment generating function does not exist on any real interval with positive length.
 For example, consider the random variable $X$ that has a *Cauchy distribution*: